SyedAftab/tap-assigment/README.md

 This starts all the Airflow services in detached mode (-d), allowing them to run in the background.

 # 2- PostgreSQL Schema — OLTP invoicing
-All the files related to OLTP invoicing is present on invoicing-db-design/*.
+All the files related to OLTP invoicing is present on path **invoicing-db-design/**.

 ![ERD for Invoicing](oltp-invoicing.png "ERD for Invoicing")
 ```sql